PMI and ISM Manufacturing Index

 | 50–60 | Moderate price increases |

-Both surveys measure manufacturing conditions but with different samples and methods:
+Both surveys measure manufacturing conditions but sample different populations:

 | Dimension | ISM | S&P Global |